maubanel/UE5-Animations/character-bp/README.md

 ##### `Step 4.`\|`ITA`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Make sure the character's feet are at the bottom of the collision volume.
-Do this by moving the static mesh to the correct position relative to the collider volume.
+Do this by selecting the **Mesh** component and moving the skeletal mesh to the correct position relative to the collider volume.
+Undo the snap to grid and pick an orthogal view like **Left** and zoom in to the feet and have hte bottom of the foot one pixel below the very bottom of the collision volume.

 ![add spring arm component](images/SpringArm.png)